elPeiretti/ReactNativeChallenge/README.md

 - I've removed the 'Stopwatch' and 'SudokuBoard' components because I did not find a way to "communicate" between components.
 My idea was to use something like an Interface, but I couldn't find any.
 This created an efficiency problem; everytime the clock updates, every component re-renders (not ideal at all).

 On day 6 I will test the game and if I feel that it's working ok, I will try to find a solution to the clock updates.

+## Day 6
+> Time dedicated:

+On day 6, the next things were done:
+- Re-implemented the stopwatch component.
+- Implemented the use of Context for the time.
+I thought that if I added context to the current time, GameScreen would stop rendering every second.
+Though, that was not the case, so I realized that I could create a component for each modal, (instead of having them written in GameScreen.js), removing the re-rendering (only the FinishModal re-renders, which may be more efficient)